schapm16/highest-scores/README.md

 1. Create a ReadableStream of the file and read line-by-line
 2. As each line is read split the line by score and jsonData
 3. Using the score as a key, store the score and jsonData in an Object.
 This will give me a data set with no duplicate scores and scores processed later will supersede previous scores of the same value (per the requirements specified).
-4. Sort the scores in descending order.
-(I was hoping to do some sort sorting while reading the data file rather than after the file is fully read but could not figure out how without increasing time complexity.)
+4. Perform a partial bubble sort `N` times to sort the top `N` scores in descending order.
 5. Capture the 'N' highest scores
 6. Transform to correct output format